Which Potting Mix is Best? 111

 The results from our potting mix experiment.
 We picked the best plant for each type of potting mix.

-Never underestimate the importance of good quality soil in growing your fruit and veggies.
+Never underestimate the importance of good quality soil in growing your fruit and vegetables.
 Interestingly, price isn’t always a good indicator of quality.
-We found that some of the best results came from cheaper potting mixes such as Brunnings Tomato and Vegetable Growing Mix.
+I found that some of the best results came from cheaper potting mixes such as Brunnings Tomato and Vegetable Growing Mix.
 As a general rule, the certified organic potting mixes performed fairly poorly.
-Which is understandable given they are not conditioned with inorganic fertilizers.
+Which is understandable given they are not conditioned with inorganic fertilisers.

 Keep in mind, that the premium potting mixes are only confirmed to support plant growth for the first three months.
-If you’re growing veggies, and especially fruit trees, in pots, over an extended period of time, it’s likely that you’ll need to top up the soil nutrients.
-You may be interested in the second part of our experiment, which looks at a range of off-the-shelf fertilizers that you may like to try.
+If you’re growing vegetables, and especially fruit trees, in pots, over an extended period of time, it’s likely that you’ll need to top up the soil nutrients.
+You may be interested in the second part of my experiment, which looks at a range of off-the-shelf fertilisers that you may like to try.

-Update 30/04/17: We have finalised discussions with Scott’s Australia regarding the performance of the Scott’s and Debco products in our experiment.
+Update 30/04/17: I have finalised discussions with Scott’s Australia regarding the performance of the Scott’s and Debco products in our experiment.
 See below for details.

 Disclaimer: All of the products tested and materials used in this experiment were purchased by Leaf, Root & Fruit at full retail price.
 No incentives or sponsorship are received from any of the companies mentioned in this blog post.